ibm-messaging/mq-mft-REST-Samples/README.md

 2. GET Transfer Status

-## Steps to Configure and use the go lang sample to exercise the REST service.
+## Steps to Configure and use the golang sample

 1. Install golanguage.